 Likewise, the strain lactobacillus acidophilus is known to colonize the vaginal walls in women.
 Women taking probiotics to prevent vaginal or urinal tract infections should be sure L. acidophilus is among the strains or else desirable results may not manifest in a timely manner, if at all.

-How Long Does It Take for Probiotics to Work?
+How Long Does It Take For Probiotics To Start Working?
 Our Final Thoughts

 Regardless of whether you’re taking Floracil50 or eating probiotic-rich foods, don’t expect instant results.
 Some people do notice a difference within an hour or two.
 However, the majority should have reasonable expectations and wait for several days.
 Rest assured, though, that the probiotics are hard at work as long as you’re consistent with the foods or supplementation.